 - Construction of new recreational trails - This category includes construction of entirely new trails, expansion of trails and new linkages between existing trails. - o This category may include construction of new trail bridges. - Restoration of existing trails - This may be interpreted broadly to include any kind of restoration, rehabilitation, or relocation, not to included routine maintenance or deferred maintenance. - This category may include rehabilitation or replacement of trail bridges or providing appropriate way-finding signage along a trail. - Lease of equipment directly used for construction or rehabilitation of trail - o On the ground equipment for completing trail work. - Vehicles used for transportation, such as trucks, ATVs, side-by-sides and snowmobiles are not eligible.
 Equipment cannot be used for activities other than trail work, such as patrol or law enforcement. - Development & rehabilitation of trailhead facilities for recreation trails - This can include parking/staging areas for trails including items like restrooms and trail information kiosks (interpretive signage not allowed) specifically for trail users. - o RTP funds cannot be used for facilities intended for general park usage.
-Trailhead facilities like parking areas and restrooms should be intended serve only trail users. - Acquisition of easements and property for recreational trails or corridors - RTP legislation prohibits condemnation of any kind of interest in property.
-Therefore, acquisition of any kind of interest in property must be from a willing landowner. - Water Trails - The definition of recreational trail in the RTP legislation includes nonmotorized "aquatic or water activities."
-Examples of water trail projects include access points for canoes/kayaks or trailhead facilities near such access points.
+Trailhead facilities like parking areas and restrooms should be intended serve only trail users. - Acquisition of easements and property for recreational trails or corridors

+RTP legislation prohibits condemnation of any kind of interest in property.
+Therefore, the acquisition of any kind of interest in property must be from a willing landowner.